 13) Niagara Falls

 The one, the only, the tourist trap – we know what you’re thinking.
 But Niagara Falls is truly popular for a reason, and we often forget how beautiful and magnificent the falls actually are.
 You can view them from the Canadian or American side, from the water by boat, or even from behind the falls, but Niagara Falls are really some stunning and beautiful natural wonders.
+At this time of year you can enjoy lower crowds and more comfortable temperatures, too.
 See them for yourself on our Eastern Canada Adventure trip.

 12) Thousand Islands